-As a business our focus in the last 12 months has been on establishing a baseline for our environmental impact and introducing new Ways of Working with increased agility and greater use of technology, procurement of green energy in offices, schemes and communal areas of our estate, and reductions in travel.
-Whilst energy consumption, water usage and waste generation in our office locations has reduced dramatically over the past 18 months this has been driven primarily by the COVID -19 pandemic, safe systems of work and a recognition that a new working paradigm is required in response.
-A new Accommodation Strategy is currently in development which will be aligned to the goals of our Environmental Sustainability Strategy.
+As a business our focus in the last 18 months has been on establishing a baseline for our environmental impact and embedding our new Ways of Working with increased agility and greater use of technology, procurement of green energy in offices, schemes and communal areas of our estate, and reductions in travel.
+Whilst energy consumption, water usage and waste generation in our office locations reduced dramatically during the COVID -19 pandemic, we have seen an increase since late 2021 as more people have returned to the offices with increased travel, albeit at a lower level than pre-pandemic.
+A new Accommodation Strategy has been developed with goals aligned to our Environmental Sustainability Strategy.
 We have, in addition, established improved networks with our local authority partners in Liverpool City Region, St Helens and Warrington to support increased collaboration and joint working in the delivery of a range of environmental initiatives across our heartlands and are involved at a national level in the NHF project on the decarbonisation of housing.

-The current annual emission figures and additional environmental measures established by the SHIFT assessment (and other existing recording mechanisms), together with the proposed long term targets for each element are set out in the tables below.
+The current annual emission figures and additional environmental measures established by the SHIFT assessment for 2022/23 (and other existing recording mechanisms), together with the proposed long term targets for each element are set out in the tables below.
 The current performance equates to the SHIFT Silver standard on a scale of Bronze, Siver, Gold and Platinum.
 (It should be noted, however, that whilst the SHIFT scale provides a useful comparative mechanism for assessment of progress, it is not proposed to set targets in respect of achieving the Gold and Platinum standards as it is recognised that SHIFT covers only certain elements of activity and does not yet provide a comprehensive set of measures which would cover all aspects of our business.)